elasticio/elasticio.github.io/content/_components/rest-api/index.md

 navigating to your `Integrate > Credentials > REST API` from the main menu and adding there.
 REST API component supports 4 authorisation types.

-> **Please note** that the result of creating a credential is an HTTP header automatically placed for you.
+> **Please note:** The result of creating a credential is an HTTP header automatically placed for you.
 You can also specify the authorisation in the [headers section directly](#defining-http-headers).

 ### No Auth